 The First Sorrowful Mystery is the Agony in the Garden — Jesus praying in Gethsemane on the night of his arrest, falling prostrate and sweating blood in his anguish, yet submitting his will to the Father: 'Not as I will, but as you will' (Matthew 26:39).
 The Mystery contemplates perfect obedience even in extreme suffering.
 Its spiritual fruit is obedience to God's will.
 It is prayed as the first decade on Tuesday and Friday, and on Sundays during Lent when the Sorrowful Mysteries are substituted for the usual Sunday mysteries.

-Why is Obedience to God's Will the fruit of the Agony in the Garden?
+Why is God's Will Be Done the fruit of the Agony in the Garden?

-Why is Mortification the fruit of the Scourging at the Pillar?
+Why is Purity the fruit of the Scourging at the Pillar?

-Why is Courage the fruit of the Crowning with Thorns?
+Why is the Reign of Christ in Our Hearts the fruit of the Crowning with Thorns?

-Why is Patience the fruit of the Carrying of the Cross?
+Why is the Patient Bearing of Trials the fruit of the Carrying of the Cross?

-Patience is the fruit of the Carrying because the mystery is the pattern of all Christian suffering: not the elimination of the burden but its bearing without bitterness.
+The Patient Bearing of Trials is the fruit of the Carrying because the mystery is the pattern of all Christian suffering: not the elimination of the burden but its bearing without bitterness.
 Aquinas defines patience as the virtue that prevents suffering from producing disordered sorrow — the bitterness that would damage the soul more than the suffering itself (ST II-II, Q. 136).
-Paul's arc: 'Suffering produces endurance, endurance character, character hope, and hope does not disappoint' (Romans 5:3-5).
-Jesus commands it: 'Whoever does not carry their cross and follow me cannot be my disciple' (Luke 14:27).
+Paul's arc: 'tribulation worketh patience; and patience trial; and trial hope; and hope confoundeth not' (Romans 5:3-5).
+Jesus commands it: 'whosoever doth not carry his cross and come after me, cannot be my disciple' (Luke 14:27).

-Why is Sorrow for our Sins the fruit of the Crucifixion?
+Why is the Pardoning of Injuries the fruit of the Crucifixion?